REC Advisory Letter #8: Radio Frequency Exposure & Environmental Impact

 On May 3, 2021, a Report and Order released by the FCC went into effect.
 This Order did not change the radio frequency (RF) exposure guidelines but it does require that stations verify that their antenna structures meet the RF guidelines.
 It also defines the format for signs in areas where exposure levels exceed the minimum exposure guidelines.
 Stations are not required to make any filings with the FCC after this verification is done.
 Stations are required to recertify that their installations meet the RF exposure guidelines any time when a construction permit, license or renewal application is filed.

-The FCC uses a threshold of 200 microwatts per square centimeter (µW/cm2) for controlled environments (where access is limited only to authorized persons) and 1,000 µW/cm2 for uncontrolled environments (where there is access to other than persons working on the radio equipment or anything else within the immediate area of the antenna/tower).
+The FCC uses a threshold of 200 microwatts per square centimeter (µW/cm2) for general population (uncontrolled) environments (where access is limited only to authorized persons) and 1,000 µW/cm2 for controlled environments (where there is access to other than persons working on the radio equipment or anything else within the immediate area of the antenna/tower).
 Broadcast stations that can’t meet the 200 µW/cm2 guideline must limit access to the area through fencing or locked doors that cover the area that receives this much exposure.
 Signage warning of RF exposure would need to be placed on the fencing or doors surrounding the area where the exposure guideline is exceeded.

 If the LPFM antenna is the only one on the tower